 Enterprise social technologies can have a transformative effect on workplace culture but achieving this requires considered planning and strategy.
 To truly realize the potential value of a social intranet, enterprises must implement a governance model that's tailored to their intranet goals and company values.

-5 tips for succeeding at intranet governance
+5 best-practices for succeeding at intranet governance

 While the need for proper governance is evident, what does a winning approach actually look like?
 Although there isn’t a universal model that will work for every enterprise, there are a few steps you can take to ensure your approach proves successful.
 Best practices include: